What is Data Integration?

 1. Data Transformation

-Transforming the extracted data is the next step in the data integration process.
+Transforming the extracted data is the next step in data integration.
 You may have data in various formats, structures, or even languages when your data sources are disparate.
 You’ll need to transform and standardize it so that it’s consistent and meets the requirements of the target system or database.

 Organizations use specialized data transformation tools since the process can become tedious if done manually.
 Data transformation typically includes applying tree joins and filters, merging data sets, normalizing/de-normalizing data, etc.